amogorkon/pypeduct/docs/argument_unpacking_spec.md

 ```

 ### 3.1 Handling Default Arguments

+**Default Argument Filling Rule:** If a function has default arguments, the tuple will be **unpacked up to the number of required parameters**, and **remaining parameters will be filled with defaults**.

 Shallow Unpacking Only: Tuple unpacking will only unpack the top-level elements of the tuple.
-Nested structures, such as (1, (2, 3)), will be passed as-is for the nested elements.
+Nested structures, such as `(1, (2, 3))`, will be passed as-is for the nested elements.

-Default Arguments: Default arguments in the function are automatically used to fill in any missing parameters from the tuple as far as possible.
-For example:

 ```python
 def greet(name, message="Hello"):